 Environmental pollution became a threat.
 Air pollution and acid rain discoloured the white marble.
 The Indian government established the Taj Trapezium Zone (TTZ).
 It is a 4,000 sq. mile area around the Taj with strict emissions standards.
 This led to the closure of certain foundries and the blocking of motor vehicles.

-On the west bank of the Yamuna looms Taj Mahal.
+On the west bank of the Yamuna in Agra looms Taj Mahal.
 It is downstream from Agra Fort where the Yamuna makes a sharp turn.
 Visitors can view Yamuna from the river-front terrace.
 There are concerns that there is a threat to Taj Mahal due to pollution in the Yamuna.
 The river merges with the Ganga at Triveni Sangam in Allahabad.

 Rabindranath Tagore had said: “The Taj Mahal rises above the banks of the river like a solitary tear suspended on the cheek of time.”